 Ad-blocking isn’t the only thing that’s creating a barrier between Gen Zers and advertising.
 With the advent of online streaming services like Netflix, Hulu, and Spotify, the need to wade through video ads in order to access quality video content doesn’t feel as much of a necessary inconvenience anymore.

 As if there wasn't enough standing between advertisers and Gen Zers, the cost of digital advertising is also rising steadily.
 Advertisers spent a record-breaking $83 billion on digital ads in 2017 - a number easily eclipsing television ad-spend.
 Too bad they also found themselves paying 12 percent more than what they paid just two years ago.

 The fact is that disruptive advertising is lagging behind the wants, needs and attention spans of an entire generation of young consumers.

 But for marketers and agencies, there’s always a way to keep ahead.
 You just need to know where to look.

-Affinity marketing networks are platforms that enhance the lives of a particular audience and demographic in a number of ways.
-They connect their members with brands, products and services that cater to their everyday wants, interests and needs.
-Rather than pepper-spraying their target audience with real-time programmatic advertising, they strive to bring additional value to the table.
-They provide their members with discounts and special offers that are exclusive to that audience - and to that audience alone.
+Affinity networks are platforms that enhance the lives of a particular audience and demographic in a number of ways.
+They connect their members with brands, products and services that cater to their interests and needs.
+They provide their members with discounts and special offers that are exclusive to that audience—and to that audience alone.
 The best affinity marketing networks also seek to bring long-term value to their members’ futures.